Toxic foods to avoid

-Plants which are toxic for your cat
+Plants that are toxic for your cat

 - Mistletoe, holly, ivy and poinsettia